BUMETCS673/team-project-cs673olf22team1/team.md

 Hi everyone, my name is Yuan Wang.
 I graduated from University of California, Irvine with an Informatics degree.
 I don't have any working experience so far, but I had done internship at E&Y as a data analyst.
 I like playing badminton, surfing, and skiing during my free time.

+Haiyang Lu

+Hi!
+My name is Haiyang Lu.
+I graduated from Miami University with a Bachelor of Science in Computer Science.
+I'm looking for an internship rigth now.
+I enjoy playing basketball and work out.